By car, Mission Out is located off the A654, on Thorpe Lane, Tingley Leeds. WF3 1SL.

 Just off J28 M62.
 Click here for a Google map link.

-- Mission Out is designed to challenge children between the ages of 6 and 14.
+- Mission Out is designed to challenge those 6 and above.

 - Any child under the age of 18 must be accompanied by an adult.

 - Children under the age of 6 may not be able to take part in all activities for safety reasons or restrictions.
 Activities are not suitable for children under 3.

 - For your safety, there are strict height and weight restrictions on some of our activities.

 We recommend you book online in advance to guarantee your entry.
 If you arrive without a booking and there is availability, we will do our best to book you into Mission Out.